Sherry Kramer

 Biography

-Kramer’s recent plays are part of her ongoing conversation with America about the American Dream and how we are failing it.
-She has written about our role in destabilizing the Middle East over oil (When Something Wonderful Ends), anti-Semitism in the heartland (Ivanhoe, America), the power of the press to distort the shape of a nation’s soul (The Ruling Passion), and two plays about the American idea of money and philanthropy (How Water Behaves and The Bay of Fundy).
+Kramer’s plays are part of her ongoing conversation with America about the American Dream and how we are failing it.
+She has written about our role in destabilizing the Middle East over oil (When Something Wonderful Ends), anti-Semitism in the heartland (Ivanhoe, MO.), the power of the press to distort the shape of a nation’s soul (The Ruling Passion), and two plays about the American idea of money and philanthropy (How Water Behaves and The Bay of Fundy).
 All of these plays invite their audience to find new ways to understand who we are, as a nation, and how we might find our way back to being the generous, openhearted people we believe we used to be.

-Her plays have been performed in theaters here and abroad and include productions at Actor’s Theatre of Louisville’s Humana Festival, Woolly Mammoth Theatre Company, Second Stage in New York, Soho Rep, Yale Repertory Theatre, the EST One Act Marathon, the Rude Mechanicals, and the Tokyo International Arts Festival.
-Other plays include David’s RedHaired Death, A Thing of Beauty, The Long Arms of Jupiter (a croquet performance piece), Things That Break, What a Man Weighs, The Law Makes Evening Fall, The World at Absolute Zero, The Wall of Water, About Spontaneous Combustion, The Release of a Live Performance, Partial Objects, and two music-theatre pieces: an adaptation of The Master and Margarita with composer Margaret Pine and Napoleon’s China, with Ann Haskell and Rebecca Newton.
-She is a recipient of NEA, NYFA, and McKnight Fellowships, the Weissberger Award, a New York Drama League Award, LA Women in Theatre New Play Award, the Jane Chambers Award, commissions from The Moscow Arts Theatre/Iowa International Writers Workshop (The Dream House) and the Audrey Skirball Kenis Foundation (The Mad Master), and was the first national member of New Dramatists.
+Kramer’s plays have been performed in theaters here and abroad and include productions at Actor’s Theatre of Louisville’s Humana Festival, Woolly Mammoth Theatre Company, Second Stage in New York, Soho Rep, Yale Repertory Theatre, the EST One Act Marathon, the Rude Mechanicals, and the Tokyo International Arts Festival.
+Other plays include David’s RedHaired Death, A Thing of Beauty, The Long Arms of Jupiter (a croquet performance piece), Things That Break, What a Man Weighs, The Law Makes Evening Fall, The World at Absolute Zero, The Wall of Water, About Spontaneous Combustion, The Release of a Live Performance, Partial Objects, and two music-theatre pieces: an adaptation of Bulgakov’s The Master and Margarita with composer Margaret Pine and Napoleon’s China, with Ann Haskell and Rebecca Newton.
+She is a recipient of NEA, NYFA, and McKnight Fellowships, the Weissberger Award, a New York Drama League Award, LA Women in Theatre New Play Award, the Jane Chambers Award, commissions from The Moscow Arts Theatre/Iowa International Writers Workshop (The Dream House) and the Audrey Skirball Kenis Foundation (The Mad Master).
+She was the first national member of New Dramatists.